PinHanTung/pdsnd_github/README.md

 ### Credits
-- This project was inspired by [udacity/Nanodegree Program:programming for Data Science with Python](https://www.udacity.com/enrollment/nd104).
+- This project was inspired by [udacity/ Nanodegree Program: programming for Data Science with Python](https://www.udacity.com/enrollment/nd104).